HTTP QUERY Method (RFC 10008) Implemented in Python: Experiencing the Differences from GET and POST

 Status Behavior

-303 (See Other) Send GET to the new URI
+303 (See Other) Send GET to new URI

-With POST, there was ambiguous behavior where methods changed to GET on 301/302, but QUERY defines this clearly.
+With POST, there was ambiguous behavior where methods changed to GET on 301/302, but with QUERY it is clearly defined.

 68105e07-7cd9-4c75-bf11-9410963cb14a